 - Middle: Logic board with microcontroller and communications interface (e.g., Ethernet)

-- Top: The PLC may include a display and pushbuttons
+- Top: Human-Machine Interface (HMI) with display and pushbuttons

 Figure 1: Image of a PLC with cover removed showing the stacked PCBs.